Written by Michael Alarcon for J3 magazine in 2018. J3 is a boutique design magazine, distributed to outlets in the

 She meant me.

 I don't remember my first reaction when I heard the Hispanic Gay Guy story, but I do remember laughing — eventually.
 It actually took her three months to figure out I was straight, even though I checked off the “married” box on all the new-hire paperwork I returned to her.

 None of this would have bothered me if this hadn't been the same person who, along with the CEO, thought that Synge.com could jump into the media forefront with a “Racist Joke of the Day” feature.

 But such insensitivity can't sully the memory of my first week on the job.
 Me, the Hispanic Gay Guy, sitting at my enormous oak desk overlooking the connecting 55 and 73 freeway onramps.
-I felt like a writer boldly sailing into uncharted editorial waters, looking toward the new media's distant horizon.
+I was a writer boldly sailing into uncharted editorial waters, looking toward the new media's distant horizon.

 This was cooler than just being a writer.
 I was now a content producer!
 It was just a fancy word for editor, but I still felt like a media pioneer.

 For months, the working conditions at Synge were great.
 The offices were done up in typical dot-com décor: part Romper Room, part Animal House.
 A disco ball hung from the ceiling.
-A Ping-Pong table doubled as our conference area.
+A Ping-Pong table doubled as our war room table.
 Plush furniture was covered in faux animal fur.
-If Greg Brady had had an office in the '60s, this is what it would have looked like.
+If Greg Brady had had an office in the '70s, this is what it would have looked like.

 It wasn't what you'd call a professional work atmosphere, but the advent of the dot-com start-up had torn down the imitation Bauhaus interiors and felt-lined partitions of corporate America and replaced them with cheap Chinese paper lanterns.